 5. Don't pussyfoot around your verbs and adjectives (or avoid nominalization).

 When a stronger verb or adjective replacement is available, nominalization occurs when a writer uses a weak noun equivalent.
 Like grammar expletives, nominals usually introduce each other unnecessary words when used.

 6. Throw out the book in punctuation (or use the common comma for clarity).

 The rules about punctuation can be complicated, even for the humble comma.
 Regardless of what the comma police may say, use commas sparingly if you prefer; but if excluding a comma makes your reader stop reading, add another comma.
 You ultimately want your readers to keep reading, regardless of your stance on commas.
 All the way to the call of action, you want them to continue the slippery slope of powerful content.

 7. Be as manipulative as possible (or use noun modifiers whenever you can).

 At least, be mindful of it, when we don't use technique often.
 We're using noun modifiers, when we use two nouns together with the first noun modifying the second.
 Try to implement this noun-modifying technique, whenever you spot this construction.

 Example: Information regarding registration can be shortened to registration information.

 The 13 Acts of Powerful Writing

-These are the thirteen acts of powerful writing I’ve learned in that workshop.
+These are the 13 acts of powerful writing I’ve learned in that workshop.
 Feel free to copy the notes and share with others.
-We’re all into this together as fellow writers and hubbers.
+We’re all into this together as fellow writers.